 A FHEV, Full Hybrid Electric Vehicle, has both a combustion engine and a battery and can run solely on one engine or with a combination of the two.
 Read on to find out more about FHEVs.

-An FHEV allows you to drive long distances when needed, but you can also make day-to-day trips using the electric motor alone, meaning you still get zero tailpipe emissions which reduces your carbon footprint and saves you money on fuel costs.
+A FHEV allows you to drive long distances when needed, but you can also make day-to-day trips using the electric motor alone, meaning you still get zero tailpipe emissions which reduces your carbon footprint and saves you money on fuel costs!

 One of the biggest advantages of an FHEV is that it can switch to its internal combustion engine if you want to drive long distances or go faster.
-If you need more range than a typical entry-level BEV, then an FHEV can be the perfect choice.
-You can continue to take advantage of the savings from the electric engine, but you can also switch to the fuel mode if you need to go further.
+If you need more range than a typical entry-level BEV, then an FHEV is the perfect choice.

-One of the concerns that people have when using an electric vehicle is where their nearest charging station is.
-For people that drive BEVs, they need to plan out routes to ensure that they can recharge their vehicle when driving longer distances.
-In comparison, an FHEV doesn’t need to do this because it also takes regular fuel.
+One of the concerns that people have with electric vehicles is where their nearest charging station is.
+For people driving a FHEV you don’t need to worry, as it takes regular fuel.
 This means if you’re worried about finding places to charge your car, an FHEV can take some of that worry out of the equation.

 While an FHEV is considered an electric vehicle, it’s not fully electric and most models will use the regular internal combustion engine to drive the vehicle or assist the electric motor.
 So you’ll still need to rely on the fuel mode for longer distances.
 If your carbon footprint is a concern for you, then you may want to consider purchasing a BEV instead.

 We can help find the right electric vehicle for you.